Model Tales Soares Dies After Catwalk Collapse In Brazil

 However, once Soares started foaming at the mouth, his fall was taken much more seriously.
 Paramedics rushed to the stage to tend to the model, and then quickly took him to the hospital.
 He was soon pronounced dead.

-The agency, Base MGT, also shared news of the sad death on Instagram.
+Modeling agency Base MGT also shared news of the sad death on Instagram.
 The company explained that Soares had been working with them for a year and a half and “always had exemplary behavior.”

 “We emphasize that Tales never presented or complained about health problems.
 He maintained a healthy diet (he was vegetarian), did not use illicit substances and was in [proper] conditions to participate in the [fashion show].
 We await the medical report and ask for respect at this time of deep sadness.”

-The official cause of death will not be known until after a complete autopsy has been performed.
+The official cause of death will not be known until a complete autopsy has been performed.

 Soares is not the first entertainer to collapse onstage and die this month.